 “ESMA would like to stress the importance of the general obligation according to which the counterparties need to agree on the report’s contents before submitting it to TRs.
 This obligation stems from the requirement of Article 9(1) of EMIR, ‘counterparties and CCPs shall ensure that the details of their derivative contracts are reported without duplication...Therefore, it should be noted that reporting at position level should be done consistently by both counterparties to the derivative, i.e. it is not allowed that one counterparty reports subsequent updates at trade level, while the other reports those updates at position level.”

 What are the potential challenges?

-Pairing & Matching rates in the industry are very low due to:
+Pairing and Matching rates in the industry are very low due to:

 1. Historic trades incorrectly reported or not reported at all; and

 2. The difficulty for counterparties to set up internal processes to ensure they are capturing, sharing and reporting the necessary details in order to be compliant.

 Each counterparty should look at their structure and ensure they have reached out to all their EEA corporate counterparties and either: provided their counterparty with enough information so that they are able to report correctly, matching reported trades/positions; or have requested enough information from counterparties, including trade details such as the UTI structure and trade identifiers, so that they are able to match their reported trades/positions.

 Counterparties who are unable to agree on who should share the UTI should use the hierarchy provided in Article 4a of the EMIR ITS and below: